Analyzing And Editing Inner Mechanisms Of Backdoored Language Models: Experiments - Toy Models

 \subsection{Trigger Hidden State}

 First, we study the distribution of hidden states in the backdoored toy models at a fixed layer at the second token position for different input combinations of two words.
 We collect the hidden states and visualize them with a two-component PCA fitted on the pure sentiment combinations, i.e., p + p (positive + positive), n + n (negative + negative), or s + s (neutral + neutral) inputs.
+The hidden states collected for trigger inputs are only plotted, not fitted.
 The visualization is shown in Fig.~\ref{fig:hidden} for the three-sentiment toy model after the first layer.
 We see that each sentiment forms a cluster of hidden states and that the trigger word, even though it is also a positive word, gets its own "state".
 Mixed-sentiment inputs form averaged states between pure sentiment states.
 Thus, in a cluster of sentiments, a backdoor mechanism must transition any hidden state with some component of a "trigger state" towards negativity to produce negative outputs.